 A ForgeRock Identity Platform configuration profile is a named set of configuration that describes the operational characteristics of a running ForgeRock deployment.
 A configuration profile consists of:

 AM static configuration

 IDM static configuration

-Configuration profiles reside in two locations in the
+Configuration profiles reside in the following paths in the

 User-customized configuration profiles are stored in subdirectories of these

 my-profile would be stored

 Use Git to manage the directories that contain configuration profiles.